werwaser/Arrows-Bones/1 Scenes/01 Welcome to Jinnopi/0 Welcome to Jinnopi.md

 ## Summary
 The cadets meet each other for the first time, along with their director, the training grounds captain, and a mysterious man.
 Before proper introductions can be made, however, the Entry Assessment begins.
 ## Purpose
-Give a basic introduction the cadets and Director, and the dynamics between them.
+Give a basic introduction the cadets and Director, and establish connection between Tristan and Erin.
 ## Location
 [[Entry Assault Course]], morning
 ## Characters